clara-rossignol/Neuron-Network/README.md

 ## Output

-After writing the command in the terminal, the program will generat 3 output files.
+After writing the command in the terminal, the program will generate 3 output files.
 Here is a short version of how the files should look like:

 params: